 Participants are required to bring their own laptop with the most recent release versions of R and Bioconductor installed: R-3.5.x and Bioconductor 3.6 installed (details will be provided).
 Please make sure that your computer’s hardware is sufficiently powered (>8 GB RAM, > 2 GB free disk space) and that you have administrator rights.
 The course material will be provided by a local network wireless network – however, this not connected to the internet.
 Please set up your computer beforehand; internet connections at the course venue can be slow and unreliable.

 One of the afternoons is for a joint cultural and outdoors activity.
-We plan a guided tour at one of the Brixen area’s impressive cultural / historical sites and, weather permitting, a trip into the mountains with a (light) walk in the high-alpine area and delicious local dinner.
+We plan a trip into the mountains with a (light) walk in the high-alpine area, weather permitting, and delicious local dinner.

 Please take the underpass to cross “Via Peter Mayr.”

 15:00hThe bus leaves towards the cable car for Mount Plose.